 It is the responsibility of the applicant to be aware of the entrance requirements and ensure that those requirements are met prior to enrollment.
-If the College determines at any time that requirements are not met in full, the student will not be allowed to enroll or to continue at Northwestern.
+If it is determined at any time that requirements are not met in full, the student will not be allowed to enroll or to continue at Northwestern.